Titanic Exercise for Swayback Posture: 3 Powerful Steps to Fix Your Hunch Fast

 • Use a partner for feedback, or take a quick photo/video.

-• Making this a daily habit is one of the best ways to fix swayback posture long-term.
+• Don’t rush — poor posture takes years to form, and weeks to months to correct.
+Making this a daily habit is one of the best ways to fix swayback posture long-term.

 Q: How long does it take to see results?